1and1/fog-oneandone/README.md

 [![Build Status](https://travis-ci.org/tjb1019/fog.svg?branch=master)](https://travis-ci.org/tjb1019/fog)

 Fog is an open-source, community Ruby library used for interacting with popular cloud infrastructure providers through a single, unified API.
+For more information on the Fog plug-in see the [1&1 Community Portal](https://www.1and1.com/cloud-community/).

 This guide will show you how to programmatically use the 1&amp;1 provider in Fog to perform common management tasks available in the 1&amp;1 Cloud Panel.